learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 Monde &mdash; _every single one uses the standard that **you** just worked with to inform and change lives every day_.
 Welcome to the club!

-When you're done, click on the **Terminal** of LearnIDE, and type `learn` and verify that your tests pass.
+When you're done, click on the **Terminal** of the Learn IDE, and type `learn` and verify that your tests pass.
 Make sure that you have your HTML content in a file called `my_list.html` in order to pass the check.

-Then run the command `learn submit`.
+Once you've passed the test, run the command `learn submit`.
 This will log your progress to our systems.
 If everything's gone well, you'll be ready to move on to the next lesson!

 ## Conclusion

-In this lesson we saw that by editing a plain text file and augmenting plaintext content with special "markup" characters we create provide HTML documents.
+In this lesson, we saw that by editing a plain text file and augmenting plaintext content with special "markup" characters we create provide HTML documents.

 HTML reading programs ("browsers") interpret the source HTML file and create a "rendered" version of the page.

-In subsequent lessons we will learn additional tags which provide us an ever-richer ability to describe how to present our content.
-We might be starting with paragraphs today, but soon we'll be including video, creating multi-column layouts, and ensuring our sites work equally well on a web-enabled refrigerator as well as smartphone.
+In subsequent lessons, we will learn additional tags which provide us an ever-richer ability to describe how to present our content.
+We might be starting with paragraphs today, but soon we'll be including video, creating multi-column layouts, and ensuring our sites work equally well on a web-enabled refrigerator as well as smartphones.